Headspace Redesign

 After rounds of internal and external feedback, we created over 50 screens to begin our proof of concept.
 Here are a few screens from this phase of our design process.

-04: Putting It Together
+04: Bringing it Together

-Our Proposals
+Our Recommendations

 Click through our presentation to see our final design recommendations.